mautic/documentation/en/focus/README.md

 ![](/focus/media/step_7.png)

 Again this will vary based on the selected focus/goal and style is chosen.
-Some support a headline and a tagline while some suppor tonly a headline due to space constraints.
-If the goal is to collect data, a list of forms will be availble to choose from.
+Some support a headline and a tagline while some support only a headline due to space constraints.
+If the goal is to collect data, a list of forms will be available to choose from.
 Remember that the form should be simple.

-## Inserting focus into a web site
+## Inserting focus into a website

 ![](/focus/media/step_8.png)

-Inserting a focus item into a website is a simply as copying one line of code and inserting into your page's source.
-After creating the focus item, view it's details page where you can see engagement graphs and other detailed information.
+Inserting a focus item into a website is as simple as copying one line of code and inserting it into your page's source.
+After creating the focus item, view its details page where you can see engagement graphs and other detailed information.
 On the right, you'll see a  "Focus Installation" box that includes the line of code needed.
 Click on it, copy, then paste it into your website's source before the closing body tag if possible.